IIIF/training/advanced_iiif/modules/FromThePage/README.md

 ![Canvas list page](img/canvas_list.png)

 You will now be taken to a screen where you can do the transcription.
 This has your image on the left hand side which can be zoomed to make out difficult characters and a text box on the right where you can enter your transcription.
-FromThePage has a powerful wiki markup interface where you can enter controlled vocabularies and this is covered in the video at the top.
+FromThePage has a powerful wiki markup interface where you can enter controlled vocabularies and this is covered in the video at the top of this guide.

 ![Transcription interface](img/transcribe.png)